 If you want to change from being a late riser to early riser, don’t just pray that someone — a higher being — will wake you up.
 Do something.
 There are many ways to wake up early.
 But first, you need to believe that nobody can change it — only you.
 That’s the first step.
 You can learn from Jeff Goins, 8 Tips for Waking Up Early & Conquering the Alarm Clock.

 If you want to change from being short-tempered to composed, don’t just pray it to happen.
 Don’t wish for it.
-Instead, take actions.
-It’s no easy, but I believe it’s worth a try.
+Instead, take action.
+It’s hard, but I believe it’s worth a try.
 If it doesn’t work, keep trying new methods.
 You can start here.

 If you want to change the way people treat you, don’t pray for it.
 Instead, understand the reason why they treat you that way.
 Are you being self-centered or cocky?
 Are you practicing what you preach?
 Perhaps, they don’t treat you fair because you’ve offended them without you knowing.
 Try to switch perspectives and practice empathy.

 If your marriage or any relationship has become toxic, don’t just pray that one day everything will be alright.
-You have to take efficient solutions to save the relationship.
+You have to make efficient solutions to save the relationship.
 Try counselling.
 Whatever — just do something.
 Don’t wish for your partner to change.
 Stop waiting.
 Stop hoping.
-Maybe it’s probably you who need to change.
+Maybe it’s probably you who needs to change.
 Or if you can’t, why not accept life as it is?

 If you want to improve the planet, don’t just pray and wait for the right time.
-We have the ability.
-It’s just that, most of us are afraid to take the risks.
+We have the ability, but most of us are afraid to take risks.
 To take actions.
 To make a difference.
 Nikola Tesla did it.
 Gandhi did it.
 Martin Luther King, Jr. did it.
 Why can’t we?

 If you want to stay healthy, stop living an unhealthy lifestyle.
 Stop smoking.
-Avoid sleep-deprivation.
 Minimize stress.
+Get enough sleep.
 Go out and exercise.
 A healthy life doesn’t manifest through prayers alone, but by taking deliberate actions.